Allen191819/nvim-lua/README.md

-# nvim-lua
+# nvim-lua :shaved_ice:
-This is my nvim config in lua.
+This is my nvim config in lua. :smile: